abda11ah/sercov/README.md

 - `Terminal.app` (built-in macOS terminal)
 - `iTerm.app` (iTerm2)

 The script will automatically detect which terminal is available on your system and use the appropriate command-line arguments to spawn a new terminal window connected to the VM serial console session.
+If no terminal is detected, it provides fallback mechanisms and error notifications.

 ## Configuration

+### Default Constants
+- **Default VM Port**: 4555
+- **Ring Buffer Size**: 1000 lines
+- **Max Buffer Bytes**: 10MB per VM
+- **Console History Lines**: 60 lines (sent to new clients)
+- **Read Timeout**: 20 seconds (for read tool)

+### MCP Server Configuration
 Make sure the MCP server is configured in `opencode.jsonc`:
 ```json
 "mcp": {